orbeon/orbeon-forms-doc/form-runner/persistence/relational-db.md

 ## Overview

-The setup for the relational persistence layers is a 3 step process.
+The setup for the relational persistence layers is a 3-step process.
 The first two steps are database specific, so please refer to the relevant subsections below.

-1. __Database setup__: You setup the database and create a schema with a few tables.
+1. __Database setup__: You set up the database and create a schema with a few tables.
 This is typically be done by a DBA.
 1. __Application server setup__: You configure your application server to use the database.
 1. __Orbeon Forms setup__: You configure Orbeon Forms to use the relevant persistence layer.